 Consider who will be giving the readings

 You’ll want to tailor your wedding ceremony readings to the person who will be giving them.
-For example, if you’re asking your baby cousin to speak, you probably don’t want to give them a lengthy passage from a eighteenth century play (that’s just asking for flubs).
+For example, if you’re asking your baby cousin to speak, you probably don’t want to give them a lengthy passage from an eighteenth-century play (that’s just asking for flubs).
 Opt for them something short, sweet and easy to say so that they can really knock the reading out of the park.
 Or, maybe your best man will be taking the reins?
 If he’s a total comedian, go for something funny instead of sappy or serious.

 Make them personal